 It is not uncommon for students to request accommodations directly from their instructors.
 However, expecting instructors to determine disability accommodations that are governed by federal laws places instructors and our institution at risk.
-Please refer students to Susan Friedman, Interim Associate Director of Accessibility Services.
-It would be helpful for instructors to also email Susan (accessibility@
+Please refer students to Jerimiah Bergstrom, Director, Accessibility Services.
+It would be helpful for instructors to also email Jerimiah at accessibility@

 The ADA recommends that all syllabi include a statement which informs students with disabilities about college procedures for requesting accommodations and that this is discussed during the first day of class so all students have this information.

 Best Practices in the field of Accessibility Services in Higher Education suggest that faculty include a Syllabus Statement on their syllabi and explain the statement on the first day of class.

 Here is a sample that you may modify as needed: